Mergers & Acquisitions

 Every Howard & Howard client can be assured that its legal team will be appropriately staffed for its transaction.
 The Firm is committed to assigning the best person to each task.
 This philosophy is amply demonstrated by our team approach.
-Each transaction's lead attorney is supported by lawyers with the special experience needed to address the deal's legal challenges.
+Each transaction's lead M&A attorney is supported by lawyers with the special experience needed to address the deal's legal challenges.
 Howard & Howard also offers a Flexible Deal Team Approach for large transactions and auction style sales processes with multiple competing buyers to provide capacity while maintaining efficiency: the Core Deal Team consists of two or more lead attorneys supported by Flex Teams of attorneys and paralegals to provide the agility and capacity to respond to multiple potential purchasers and conduct parallel negotiations, while maintaining fee-efficient services to the client.

 > View a "sample" deal team

-Auxiliary M&A Specialty Support Practice Areas
+Auxiliary Mergers and Acquisitions Specialty Support Practice Areas

 Tax issues in the M&A context go far beyond the configuration of the deal structure and the purchase price: assumption of liabilities, loss carryovers, earn-outs, depreciation and amortization requirements, double taxation, capital gains treatment, debt capacities and equity infusion, reorganizations, and asset versus stock alternatives are all weighed by our team.
 With our help, our clients can establish their positions at the onset, so that a lack of consideration in structuring the letter of intent does not impair their ability to negotiate favorable definitive documents.
 We also recognize the tax significance of financing, entity choice, incentives, staffing, integration, and reporting, and help clients identify, comprehend, and implement the most advantageous positions and realize the greatest opportunities.